dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/pre-hook-post-hook.md

 * You want to insert a record into an audit <Term id="table" /> at the start of a run and do not want that statement rolled back if the model creation fails.

 To achieve this behavior, you can use one of the following syntaxes:
-  - Important note: Do not use this syntax if you are using a database where dbt does not use transactions by default.
+  - Important note: Do not use this syntax if you are using a database where dbt does not support transactions.
 This includes databases like Snowflake, BigQuery, and Spark or Databricks.

 <Tabs>
 <TabItem value="beforebegin" label="Use before_begin and after_commit">